ewancoder/tyr-ops/tyr-data.md

 - `docker secret rm secretname && docker secret create secretname contentfile`
 - Redeploy necessary stacks / pipelines

+Unfortunately this is a major PITA and leads to a **DOWNTIME**.
+So the only other solution is:

+1. Create a new secret with name `secret-1`, `secret-2`, etc (versioning)
+2. Update yaml file to use the updated secret (maybe using .env variables)
+3. Redeploy the stack with the new secret

 ## Docker swarm configs

 Swarm configs are non-sensitive files that are accessible cluster-wide, similarly to the secrets.